Naomi Siegmann: Artistry

 Siegmann began carving wood in the 1970s and worked with it for about twenty years.
 In the 1990s, she began to experiment with metal, working with discarded molds from a local factory along with another artist named Inmaculada Barca.
 The switch was not only prompted by interest in other materials, but also because she was concerned that her use of wood contributed to deforestation.
 Since this time she has worked with bronze, steel and paper and more recently with recycled and found materials.
 Much of her work since the 2000s has been working with plants and trees, stemming from thoughts about ecology and human survival.

-As she developed her art in the country of Mexico, her work has absorbed Mexican colors and culture in her work, including pre Hispanic art and history.
+As she developed her art in the country of Mexico, her work has absorbed Mexican colors and culture in her work, including pre-Hispanic art and history.
 Much of her work is a depiction of a real, everyday object, taken outside its normal context to prompt the viewer to see it differently.
-Her works have been called "hyper realistic" (she has also called it “abstracted realism”), with the idea that although they are static and rigid sculptures, the depict all the movement and shape of the real thing.
+Her works have been called "hyper realistic" (she has also called it “abstracted realism”), with the idea that although they are static and rigid sculptures, they depict all the movement and shape of the real thing.
 For example, a sculpted draped towel will have all the folds of a real one, but it does not move.
 In a series called “Clothesline,” Mexican indigenous clothing hangs and looks as if it is blowing in a breeze.

 In the new millennium she developed installations like "Realidad Alterada" ("Altered Reality" 2011), a garden made of recycled tires, or "Lluvia de jacarandas" ("Seed Rain", 2003), representing a rain of jacaranda seeds, both pieces made in measures that can be adapted to big spaces of variable dimensions.

 Most of her work is life-sized but she has created monumental works in steel and bronze, along with a mural at the National Auditorium in Mexico City.
 These have included a welded steel dinosaur for the Papalote Children's Museum, a steel piece for the grounds of Mt.
 Grey High School in Williamstown, Massachusetts, and two six-meter abstract works for the ABC Hospital and the Universidad Autonoma Metropolitana Unidad Azcapotzalco in Mexico City.